The best FiiO of 2023:

 You can also use it as an external USB DAC.
 It works with Bluetooth 4.2, Wifi and AirPlay technologies.
 You can play aptX, aptX HF or LDAC codecs seamlessly from any online streaming service.

 During sound tests, the FiiO M6 responded in tune with the expectations we had.
 Sounds like clicks sound clean and crisp, and tracks that have progressive buildup of instruments or voices never sound forced.
 On the other side of the band frequencies, the drum sounds have a noticeable punch, while the bass drum sounds exhibit enough firmness to be the foundation of the track.

 It can play any type of audio files and the power is amazing.
 It offers much more power than the M7.
 It has a signal to noise ratio of 118 dB, a frequency response of 10 – 85000 Hz and the audio output is surprisingly clean.
 No matter what type of headphones you use, noise is non-existent.

 The responses are very positive on complex sounds, such as drum cymbals of different intensity or small reverberation effects on wind instruments.
 Even this behavior is maintained when the FiiO M6 is put to the test in DAC mode.

 The lead vocals with backing vocals are well placed and each finds its own place, even when a distorted guitar is added.
 The sound quality is great for this price range.

 The Fiio M6 DAP is compatible with a large number of audio types and the most popular music streaming services.
-Its design and usability fully meet the standards expected for a device of its kind, with a strong and durable construction that nevertheless does not reach 90 grams in weight.
-The quality/price ratio is unbeatable.
+Its design and usability fully meet the standards expected for a device of its kind, with a strong and durable construction that nevertheless doesn't reach 90 grams in weight.
+The value for money is unbeatable.
 Find the best price on this link.